-This article shall apply to the following agencies: the State Air Resources Board, any district as defined in Section 39025 of the Health and Safety Code, the State Water Resources Control Board, a California regional water quality control board, the Department of Toxic Substances Control, and the California Integrated Waste Management Board.
+- (a) This article shall apply to all of the following agencies: - (1) The State Air Resources Board. - (2) any A district as defined in Section 39025 of the Health and Safety Code. - (3) The State Water Resources Control Board. - (4)a A California regional water quality control board. - (5) †The Department of Toxic Substances Control. - (6) and the California Integrated Waste Management Board.
+The Department of Resources Recycling and Recovery.